-- Introducing parametric process steps, using predefined tools: Together with the software, a complete tool library will be provided, as well as a predefinition of the most commonly used folding steps.
+- Introducing parametric process steps, using predefined tools: Together with the software, a complete tool library will is provided, as well as a predefinition of the most commonly used folding steps.
 That way, only the concrete airbag model parameters will be needed to implement a complete folding process.
+The described library is being enlarged to fit a wider range of processes.